 • Provides students the opportunity to learn with other highly capable and motivated students

-• Provides students with opportunities to experience rigorous and academically challenging courses – similar to what they would experience at university/college – while still in high school
+• Provides students with opportunities to experience university/college-level courses while still in high school

 • Allows students to develop the study skills, habits and discipline needed for university while still in high school

 • Provides university courses for free, except for the College Board AP Exam fee (most first year courses cost between $350 – $500)

 • Provides students with an opportunity to gain advance credit or placement – or course exemption – at many colleges and universities around the world

 Palmer has historically offered one of the most comprehensive and successful AP programs in the Richmond School District.
 The large majority of Palmer students who go on to write the AP Exams each year tend to score 4 or 5 out of 5 on these exams, and are thus well-prepared for the rigours of university or college education.

 Typically the AP courses offered (and run in-class, on-timetable) at Palmer include AP Biology, AP Calculus, AP Chemistry, and AP Psychology.
 In addition, opportunities for students to self-study an AP course is available via an IDS (Independent Directed Study) block with teacher support, direction, and mentorship.

 Students must request an AP course by submitting an application form (available here) that will be used by teachers and counsellors to determine the AP class list.

 For more detailed information about AP course credits and/or advanced placement consideration at various BC post-secondary institutions, visit BCTransferGuide.ca